saucelabs/sauce-school/codelabs/Module2_SauceConnect.md

 ### Set Up Your Project

 #### Create a Project for Your Action and Tests
-First, you will need to create a repo where you will put your tests.
-Name it whatever you wish.
+First, you will need to create a repo where you will put your tests, build your app, and start a Sauce Connect tunnel.

+You can fork and clone/ download the demo repo if you want to follow along.
+Name your repo it whatever you wish.

 <img src="assets/TRT2.05C.png" alt="Set up Github repo" width="450"/>

-We will set up our test to run on every push request made to the main branch of a repository
+We will set up our test to run on every push request made to the main branch of a repository.

-### Run the Tests Locally (Optional)

-If you would like to poke around the code

 ### Create GitHub Secrets